foundry-rs/book/src/forge/differential-ffi-testing.md

 ```

 #### Standardized Testing against reference data
 FFI is also useful for injecting reproducible, standardized data into the testing environment.
-In the Murky library, this is used as a benchmark for gas snapshotting (see: [forge snapshot](./gas-snapshots.md)).
+In the Murky library, this is used as a benchmark for gas snapshotting (see [forge snapshot](./gas-snapshots.md)).

 ```solidity
 bytes32[100] data;